ses3332002/demo/README.md

 <details>
   <summary>
-    <b>Legacy code landing</b>
+    <b>Landing</b>
   </summary>

     * Adaptive layout for 3 screen resolutions (desktop, tablet, smartphone);
     * Responsive images;
     * Image optimization for 2x Retina;
-    * Icon font for icons;
-    * Action timer with local storage usage;
+    * Local storage usage for timer;
     * Slider and gallery with support of touch screens;
-    * Dynamic loading of images for the gallery with an AJAX request from a third-party resource;
+    * Dynamic loading of images for the gallery with AJAX request from a third-party resource;
     * Full set of favicons;
     * Legacy code with jQuery and jQuery plugins;
     * Built with Gulp.